Moving to Uruguay 2026: pros and cons of living in the country and the level of security

 3. A simple procedure for obtaining a residence permit and citizenship

-Uruguay offers an easy path to residency and citizenship, including:
+Uruguay offers a clear path to residency and citizenship:

-- A residence permit can be obtained in just two years.
+- Residence permit can be obtained after just two years.

-- Citizenship can be issued within 3-5 years after obtaining a residence permit.
+- Citizenship is granted within 3-5 years of obtaining residency.

-With a Uruguayan passport, you get visa-free access to 153 countries, including most of Europe and parts of Asia.
+With a Uruguayan passport, you get visa-free or on-arrival access to 156+ countries, including most of Europe and parts of Asia—one of the strongest passports in Latin America.

 4. Uruguay is a leader in the issue of civil liberties